Chance

 How to Pronounce Chance

 Our model found one way to pronounce the name Chance.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Chance is pronounced as chans.
+Our model is 100.0% confident that Chance is pronounced as chans, which has 1 syllables.

 1